reflectoring/reflectoring.github.io/content/blog/2022/2022-03-17-getting-started-with-amazon-kinesis.md

 ```
 Here we are invoking the `getRecords()` method on the Kinesis client to read the ingested records from the Kinesis Data Stream.
 We have provided a shard iterator using the `ShardIterator` parameter in the request.

 The shard iterator specifies the position in the shard from which we want to start reading the data records sequentially.
-We will get an empty list, if there are no records available in the portion of the shard that the iterator is pointing to so we have used a `while` loop to make multiple calls to get to the portion of the shard that contains records.
+We will get an empty list if there are no records available in the portion of the shard that the iterator is pointing to so we have used a `while` loop to make multiple calls to get to the portion of the shard that contains records.

-### Type of Consumers of Kinesis Data Streams
+### Consumers of Kinesis Data Streams
 Kinesis Data Streams API which we used till now is a low-level method of reading streaming data.
 We have to take care of polling the stream, checkpointing processed records, running multiple instances, etc when we are using Kinesis Data Streams API for performing operations on a data stream.

 So in most practical situations, we use the following methods for creating consumer applications for reading data from the stream: